-Screening programmes for detection, documentation and treatment of sight threatening retinopathy of prematurity (ROP) in all units caring for very preterm infants, as well as preventive measures such as control of oxygen supplementation and promotion of optimal nutrition are established.
+Programmes for preventive measures such as control of oxygen supplementation and promotion of optimal nutrition are established as well as screening programmes for detection, documentation and treatment of sight threatening retinopathy of prematurity (ROP) in all units caring for very preterm infants.

-Bronchopulmonary Dysplasia (BPD) is prevented using evidence-based strategies including avoiding mechanical ventilation, minimally invasive administration of exogenous surfactant, volume targeted ventilation and early caffeine, and administration of systemic steroids in infants still requiring ventilation during their 2nd postnatal week.
+Bronchopulmonary Dysplasia (BPD) is best prevented using evidence-based strategies, including continuous distending pressure or non-invasive ventilation to maintain patency of airways and avoiding invasive mechanical ventilation and intermittent hypoxemia when possible, minimally invasive early administration of exogenous surfactant, aiming at volume targeted ventilation and early caffeine, administration of systemic steroids in infants still requiring mechanical ventilation during their 2nd postnatal week, and supporting parental involvement in preterm infant care starting shortly after birth.